Cherreads

 Michael saw it.

-Saw the angle.
-Saw the distance.
-Saw that it would hit before anyone around it finished understanding what they were looking at.
+Saw the angle and the distance, realizing it would hit before anyone around could even finish understanding what they were looking at.

 Then Lee Seong-jae moved.